 PHED3280 The Foundations of Physical Education 3 s.h.

 An introduction to the body of knowledge encompassing the discipline of physical education and the role of the professional physical educator.
 The course includes the historic philosophies, biologic, anatomic, psychologic, sociologic, and anthropologic foundations of physical education and their impact on human performance and values in sport.

-PHED3320 Assessment in K-12 Physical Education 1 s.h.
+PHED3333 Methods and Assessment of Teaching 5-12 Health and Physical Education 4 s.h.